GuillaumeCandela/GuillaumeCandela.github.io/_projects/5_project.md

     </div>
 </div>
 <div class="caption">
     Left: Example of 16th-century colonial handwriting from the Archivo Nacional de Asunción.
-Right: The New Binding Section contains 2,782 documents—some 200-400 pages long—that document slavery and Indigenous forced labor in colonial
+Right: The Archivo Nacional de Asunción conserving the New Binding Section which contains 2,782 documents—some 200-400 pages long—that document slavery and Indigenous forced labor in colonial